librato/librato-python-web/README.md

 The --integration option optionally specifies the web framework to instrument (defaults is 'django').
 It also determines the metric names that get sent to Librato.

 The --app-id option (required) specifies a unique identifier for the application.
-The bundled StatsD instance prefixes the application id to the [source](https://www.librato.com/docs/kb/faq/glossary/whats_a_source.html) for all measurements for the app.
-This allows you to filter or aggregate metrics using the application id in turnkey or custom dashboards.
+The instrumentation prefixes the application id to the [source](https://www.librato.com/docs/kb/faq/glossary/whats_a_source.html) for every measurement related to the app.
+This allows you to filter or aggregate metrics down to the application in turnkey or custom dashboards.

-Run 'librato-config --help' to see a full list of options.
+Run ```-config --help``` to see a full list of options.

 ## Running your app

-You can auto-instrument your application to report metrics using the librato-launch command.
-In order to do so, simply prefix your runtime command with librato-launch as show below.
+In order to instrument your application, prefix your runtime command with librato-launch.
 E.g.

 ```
 librato-launch python manage.py runserver
 ```

-librato-launch configures a custom module loader, which instruments framework modules (e.g. django.*) to report web request latency, throughput and error metrics.
-We also instrument the following libraries to break down web request latency into subcomponents, such as wsgi, data and external.
+Running under librato-launch causes a custom module loader to instrument classes as they get imported by the application.
+The instrumentor targets web framework modules (e.g. django.*) to report web request latency, throughput and error metrics.
+It also instruments libraries such as mysql, postgres, elasticsearch, urllib2 and requests in order to decompose web request latency into subcomponents, such as data, external and wsgi.

 librato-launch consumes the configuration file (./agent-conf.json by default).
 Use --config-path to override this default location.

 librato-launch spawns a StatsD process to report metrics over to Librato, which uses port 8142 by default.
 You can customize this port using the --port option to librato-config, or by manually editing the configuration file.

 ## Gunicorn monitoring

-Alter the gunicorn command line to send metrics to the bundled StatsD instance.
-For example,
+To monitor Gunicorn, simply use the --statsd-host option to send metrics to the bundled StatsD instance.
+E.g,

 ```
 librato-launch gunicorn --statsd-host=127.0.0.1:8142 wsgi-module:app
 ```